jp221123/Octree/README.md

 - Generate the octree subdivision lines only with the debug argument.

-The slow-down caused by the number of subdivision lines is not severe but still noticeable, but the current code needs to be refactored not to draw those lines.
+The slow-down caused by the number of subdivision lines is not severe but still noticeable, but the current code needs to be refactored not to generate those lines at all.

 - Support the range frustum queries for left click drag.